web-eid/web-eid-app/README.md

 the electronic ID signing implementation.

-The user signing certificate for the `user-eid-cert` field can be retrieved with the `get-certificate` command as described above, by passing `sign` in the `type` field:
+The user signing certificate for the `user-eid-cert` field can be retrieved with the `get-certificate` command as described above:

-    web-eid -c get-certificate '{"type": "sign", ...other arguments as above...}'
+    web-eid -c get-certificate '{...other arguments as above...}'

 The result will be written to standard output as a JSON-encoded message that either contains the Base64-encoded signature and the signature algorithm used